Policies for Collection Acquisition and Maintenance

 After primary needs have been met, consideration may be given to materials which will give balance to the collection or meet vocational, avocational, cultural, or special needs of the student body and the faculty.

-Curricular and accreditation needs will be considered when making selections for subscriptions.
+Curricular needs will be considered when making selections for subscriptions.

-Inclusion in indexes and databases will be a consideration when making a selection of titles for subscriptions.
+Inclusion in indexes will be a consideration when making a selection of titles for subscriptions.

 Cost of the subscriptions and near duplication by other titles will be considered when selecting periodical and journal subscriptions.

-Availability in libraries within the KCTCS system and through Interlibrary Loan will be a consideration in selecting periodical and journal titles.
+Availability in libraries within the KCTCS system will be a consideration in selecting periodical and journal titles.

-Faculty and student interests will be considered in placing subscriptions.
+Faculty and student interests will be considered in subscriptions.

-Duplication of titles within databases to which the library subscribes will be a further consideration in the selection of subscriptions.
+Duplication of titles within databases to which the library subscribes will be a futher consideration in the selection of subscriptions.

-When possible, periodical subscriptions will be entered to start at the beginning of the fiscal year or the beginning of the volume.
+When possible, periodical subscriptions will be entered to start at the beginning of the calendar year or the beginning of the volume.

-Appropriate mediums for instructional use will be considered when acquiring audiovisual materials or access to streaming video or audio.
+Appropriate mediums for instructional use will be considered when acquiring audiovisual materials.

-Cost and anticipated cost per use will be considerations in the selection of audiovisual materials for acquisition.
+Cost and amount of anticipated use will be considerations in the selection of audiovisual materials for acquisition.

 Gifts to the college library will be accepted with the understanding that they will be added to the collection only after they have met the same evaluative requirements as materials which are to be purchased.
 Materials will be accepted only with the understanding that the librarians shall decide the disposition of those items not appropriate to the collection.